neilmunday/steghide-install/README.md

 Why create this script?
 -----------------------

-After trying (and failing) to build StegHide on CentOS I found many other users in the same situation as me.
+After originally trying (and failing) to build StegHide on CentOS I found many other users in the same situation as me.
 I therefore decided to share these files in the hope that others can use StegHide on CentOS (and similar distributions).